Optimize WordPress Website Speed (LiteSpeed Plugin)

 Step 3: Optimize Images

-After enabling QUIC.cloud for our WordPress website, we will first change settings of LiteSpeed plugin to serve optimized images.
+After enabling QUIC.cloud for our WordPress website, we will first change the settings of the LiteSpeed plugin to serve optimized images.
 Follow the steps to optimize images:

-• Click "LiteSpeed Cache ➜ Image Optimization" in menu.
+• Click "LiteSpeed Cache ➜ Image Optimization" in the menu.

 • Click the tab "Image Optimization Settings".